Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Greataxe

+**Apprehend**: Once a turn when you take the attack action you can replace one of you attacks by lunging out a nasty hook with the _Tiamat_.
+All creatures of your choice must succeed a dexterity saving throw (dc = 10 + proficiency bonus + strength modifier) or take 2d12 slashing damage and are moved to a location of your choice within the area.
+Once this effect is used it cannot be used again until 18 seconds have passed.

 **Cleave**: Whenever you hit a creature with an attack using _Tiamat_, all enemies within 5 feet of the target takes damage equal to your strength modifier.

-You gain +1 to hit and damage rolls using this magical weapon.
+You gain +2 to hit and damage rolls using this magical weapon.

 ---